Lexi-BU/lexi/README.md

             Requires: pandas, spacepy, toml
             Required-by:
             ```

-    - You can also verify that Lexi was installed by running the following command:
+    You can also verify that Lexi was installed by running the following command:
+        ```bash
+            pip list
+            ```
-        - `pip list` which should produce output similar to the following:
+            which should produce output similar to the following:

             ```
             Package         Version
             --------------- -------